Decomposition of Automata recognizing Ideals: Union decomposition

 Throughout this section, the notions of decomposition, composite and prime refer to union decomposition.
 The main result is Theorem~\ref{theo:union characterization}, which characterizes prime minimal automata recognizing ideals.
 For composite automata, we show how to construct a decomposition into \(|\Lmin|\) prime automata recognizing ideals.
 The characterization relies on the notion of \emph{accelerating patterns}.

-\myParagraph{Accelerating pattern.} An \emph{accelerating pattern} in a linear automaton recognizing an ideal is a state such that each letter labelling an incoming transition from its greatest predecessor also labels an incoming transition from a strictly smaller state.
-Formally, let \(\A = \AutoLin\) be a linear automaton recognizing an ideal such that \(q_i\prec q_{i+1}\) for all \(i \in \setint{n-1}\).
-For all \(i \in \setint{n}\), \(\A\) has an accelerating pattern in \(q_i\) if
+\subparagraph*{Accelerating pattern.} An \emph{accelerating pattern} in a linear automaton recognizing an ideal is a state such that each letter labelling an incoming transition from its greatest predecessor also labels an incoming transition from a strictly smaller state.
+Formally, let \(\A = \AutoLin\) be a linear automaton recognizing an ideal such that \(q_{k-1}\prec q_{k}\) for all \(k \in \llbracket 1, n\rrbracket\).
+For all \(k \in \llbracket 1, n\rrbracket\), \(\A\) has an accelerating pattern if there exists \(k\) such that

-For instance, automaton \(\A\) in Fig.\ref{fig: decomposition} has an accelerating pattern in \(q_2\).
+For instance,this pattern is illustrated in Fig.\ref{fig:accelerating pattern}.
+And the automaton \(\A\) in Fig.\ref{fig: decomposition} has an accelerating pattern in \(q_2\).
 This automaton can be decomposed into automata accepting \(\Shuffle{w}\) for \(w\in \{ab,ba,bb,ca,cb\}\).
 This illustrates the connection between accelerating patterns and decomposability, which we now formalize.